shepdelacreme/stig-cli/README.md

 This CLI is simple, and while it's built with nodejs it **DOES NOT** require you to have nodejs on your system nor will it conflict with an pre-exisiting nodejs installed on your system.
 Unless you install directly with `npm -g` the bundle you install from will contain a prebuilt node binary which will be used to invoke the CLI (invisible to you, the end user).

+Once you've installed it, updates are super simple with `stig update` and that is it.
+It will periodically attempt to update itself.

+This utility also does not require internet to work.
+All publicly avaialable benchmarks are bundled in with the source code so there is no need for outbound access for anything other than for updates.

 ## Table of Contents